MasonRemaley/MasonRemaley.github.io/_projects/way-of-rhea.markdown

 redirect_from: "/projects/monsters-and-sprites/"
 ---

 I'm currently building a narrative puzzle game _Way of Rhea_, [more info here](http://anthropicstudios.com/way-of-rhea).
-The game is being built int [my engine](/projects/game-engine).
+The game is being built in [my engine](/projects/game-engine).

 The original prototype pictured below was built in nine days using in house tech for a [Playcrafting](https://playcrafting.com/) expo.